mayanksahu2136/Techtitan_YUKTI/README.md

 - **Account Age**: Time since creation vs follower count
 - **Bio Consistency**: Username and bio coherence
 - **NLP Analysis**: Spam keywords and suspicious patterns
-- also declined may space which gets more and more

 ## 🛠️ Build & Deploy